 Electroacupuncture is a subset of acupuncture, and it works in a similar manner.
 It is often used in conjunction with traditional acupuncture, and stimulating more than one site can have a synergistic effect.
 Acupuncture uses handheld needle application and manipulation, while electroacupuncture therapy uses acupuncture needles together with the application of a pulsating electrical current in order to stimulate acupoints.

 This treatment is not painful.
 Typically the patient feels only a slight tingling.
 The intensity of frequency is adjusted for each patient in accordance with their tolerance level.
 In general, low frequency and high intensity is used for pain and chronic diseases, while a high frequency with lower power is used for acute pains and certain other diseases.
 Usage type will be decided by the acupuncturist after examination.

 UFC world champion fighter Joanna Jedrzejczyk works with an acupuncturist to maintain optimal fitness and physical wellness.
-She defended her title against the tough Brazilian Jessica Andrade in Dallas, Texas at UFC 211 and won.
-Jedrzejczyk says to stay champion and in optimal health she has the help of an acupuncturist, nutritionist and a wellness clinic.
+She defended her title against the tough Brazilian Jessica Andrade in Dallas at UFC 211 and won.
+Jedrzejczyk believes to stay champion and in optimal health she has the help of an acupuncturist, nutritionist and a wellness clinic.